 Dealing with Laptops, Phones, and Tablets

 But whether it looks red to you or not, it’s actually putting out multi-spectral light.
 It won’t preserve your night vision as well as you think, and it is likely to annoy others around you (if you’re not observing alone).
-Further, there’s always the chance that another window could pop up or jump to the foreground of the screen that’s not affected by the theme enough.
+Furthermore, there’s always the chance that another window could pop up or jump to the foreground of the screen that’s not affected enough by the theme.